nikitavoloboev/data/meta/meta.md

 For super fast access of this wiki, I do advise you to try out [Alfred My Mind](https://github.com/nikitavoloboev/alfred-my-mind).

+If you find some mistake, especially if something that I say is plain wrong, please fork [this repository](https://github.com/nikitavoloboev/knowledge) and make a PR with correct changes.
+Or [open an issue](https://github.com/nikitavoloboev/knowledge/issues/new) saying what you think is wrong.

 # Content Structure
 Each topic will have a title, some description of it, usually my own thoughts and knowledge on it as well as referencing some resources or links I have liked or used that helped me either understand the topic or gain appreciation of it.